lorenzo-27/kmeans-openmp/README.md

 > - results/: Stores performance plots and analysis tables

 ## Documentation
-For a comprehensive understanding of the implementation and performance analysis, please refer to our detailed technical report available here.
+For a comprehensive understanding of the implementation and performance analysis, please refer to our detailed technical report available <a href="https://github.com/lorenzo-27/kmeans-openmp/blob/master/TR1-kmeans.pdf">here</a>.
 The report includes:
 - Implementation details
 - Performance benchmarks
 - Experimental results and analysis